-Prices at the stall ranges from the regular plate that goes for RM5, to this plate (shown below) with big prawns, mantis prawns and cockles fried with duck egg that cost RM9.50!
-This CKT was very well done, the ingredients complimenting the noodles perfectly.
+Prices at the stall ranges from the regular plate that goes for RM5, to this special plate (shown below) with big prawns, mantis prawns, cockles and duck egg, priced at RM9.50!
+The char koay teow was very well done, with the ingredients complimenting the noodles perfectly.

-Interesting flavors and the satisfaction feeling with every bite
+Interesting flavors and the satisfaction feeling with every mouthful

 Char Koay Teow with large prawns are relatively commonly found in many places, however this is only place that I have come across that has mantis prawns too.
-Indeed a very good addition, the sweet taste of both prawns combines well and is the main attraction to this Char Koay Teow.
+Indeed a very good addition, the sweet taste of both prawns combines well and is the main attraction to the plate of Char Koay Teow.

 The mixture of soy sauce and a bit of oyster sauce balanced perfectly, giving the noodles a very pungent taste.
 Ah Leng also made it a point to throw in plenty of ku chai, which unfortunately many other stalls have already omitted.
 Furthermore, the cockles was done just right…still a bit juicy and not overcooked.